rtfeldman/node-test-runner/README.md

 ### --watch

-Starts the runner in watch mode.
-Your tests will automatically rerun whenever any test file or a file they import are changed.
+Start the runner in watch mode.
+Your tests will automatically rerun whenever your project changes.

     elm-test --watch